Chords + Lyrics | I Heard It Through The Grapevine

 (I heard it through the grapevine, not much longer would you be my baby).

-During I Heard It Through The Grapevine‘s verse, the Ebm feels like the home chord of a blues.
+In I Heard It Through The Grapevine, Ebm feels like the home chord in a minor blues.
+While the structure doesn’t follow a classic 12-bar format, the tonality hints at a bluesy underpinning.

 | Ebm (Im) | Ebm | Bb (V) Ab (IV) | Ab6 Ab |